 Jason completed his Bachelors degree in Mechanical Engineering in 1998 and his MBA in 2006, both from Western Michigan University.
-He and his wife Denise are enjoying being in the thick of family life with their two young girls, and the recent (and final) addition of a bouncing baby boy.
+He and his wife Denise are enjoying being in the thick of family life with their three young children, two girls and one boy.

 Ryan attended Michigan State University for two years before leaving to serve his country in the U.S. Air Force.
 While in the military, Ryan studied at the Defense Language Institute in Monterey, CA, where he became fluent in Chinese Mandarin.
 After being discharged from the U.S. Air Force with honors, Ryan continued to serve his country by developing software for multiple government intelligence agencies.

 Ryan has a deep love for learning and teaching, having come from a family full of educators.
-He is also a single father of two wonderful daughters.
-It was this passion for learning and devotion to his daughters that led him to joining Collective Idea in January 2012.
+It was this passion for learning and devotion to his family that led him to joining Collective Idea in January 2012.